Matrix superpotentials and superintegrable systems for arbitrary spin: Hidden symmetry of the PS model

 The last term in (\ref{ps2}) is the Pauli interaction term $\lambda{\bf S}\cdot{\bf H}$ where the magnetic field ${\bf H}$ has the following components which we write ignoring the constant multiplier included into the parameter $\lambda$:

 Hamiltonian (\ref{ps2}) is invariant w.r.t. rotations around the $z$-axis since it commutes with the $z$ component of the total angular momentum

 where $S_z=\frac12\sigma_3$.
 In addition, it admits two more constants of motion \cite{Pron}, namely: where $\mu({\bf n})=\lambda({S_xn_y-S_yn_x})$, $n_x=\frac{x}r, n_y=\frac{y}r, $ and ${\bf n}=(n_x,n_y)$.
-Operators (\ref{J3}) and (\ref{AA}) commute with $\cal H$ and satisfy the following commutation relations: In other words, operators (\ref{AA}) and (\ref{AAJ}) represent algebra o(1,2) on the spaces of eigenvectors of $\cal H$ and cause the degeneration of the Hamiltonian eigenvalues.
-And this hidden symmetry with respect to algebra o(1,2) makes the PS model maximally superintegrable and exactly solvable.
+Operators (\ref{J3}) and (\ref{AA}) commute with $\cal H$ and satisfy the following commutation relations: In other words, operators (\ref{AA}) and (\ref{AAJ}) represent algebra o(3) on the spaces of eigenvectors of $\cal H$ with negative eigenvalues and cause the degeneration of these eigenvalues.
+And this hidden symmetry makes the PS model maximally superintegrable and exactly solvable.

-It is interesting to note that up to unitary equivalence operator (\ref{ps4}) is the only plane Hamiltonian for neutral particle of spin $\frac12$ interacting with an external field, which commutes with $J_3$ and admits a hidden symmetry w.r.t. algebra o(1,2).
+It is interesting to note that up to unitary equivalence operator (\ref{ps4}) is the only plane Hamiltonian for neutral particle of spin $\frac12$ interacting with an external field, which commutes with $J_3$ and admits a hidden symmetry w.r.t. algebra o(3) for negative energies and algebra o(1,2) for positive energies.
 This statement in fact was proven in paper \cite{Pron} where, however, a more general Hamiltonian has been proposed, namely:

 Operator (\ref{ps3}) does commute with (\ref{AA}) and (\ref{AAJ}) and includes two arbitrary parameters $a$ and $b$.
 But it is unitary equivalent to (\ref{ps4}) since where $S_z=\frac12\sigma_3$ and $\theta$ is a real parameter such that $a=\lambda\cos\theta$ and $b=\lambda\sin\theta$.